rykener/transsangha/_pages/memorial.md

 * [Full prostrations](https://austinzencenter.org/full-prostration/) towards an altar
 * Offerings of flower petals or incense
 * Chanting the [Dai Hi Shin Darani](https://www.sfzc.org/files/daily_sutras_Dai_Hi_Shin_Darani), an ancient Buddhist invocation in Sino-Japanese.
-The intention is to provide compassion and protection.
-The translation has been lost to time.
+An intention of the chant is to provide compassion and protection.
+The full translation has been lost to time.
 * More prostrations

 ## Memorial starts at 6:40pm